 The world today is an interdisciplinary world.

 Responding to the challenges we face as a region, a nation, and a planet requires the perspectives of multiple disciplines.
 CASL is home to a number of interdisciplinary programs that bring together faculty and students from different departments to study these challenges.
-These College-Wide Programs not only offer academic majors and minors, they also sponsor many of the events and activities that make UM-Dearborn an intellectually exciting place responsive to the needs and concerns of our metropolitan region.
+These College-Wide Programs not only offer academic majors, minors and certificates, they also sponsor many of the events and activities that make UM-Dearborn an intellectually exciting place responsive to the needs and concerns of our metropolitan region.

 Behavioral and Biological Sciences (major): This new program is specifically designed for students pursuing a career in medical heath or behavioral research with a heavy focus on genetics, biochemistry and behavior.